Furikuda/bork/docs/internals/data-structures.rst

 ================================

-This page documents the internal data structures and storage mechanisms of Borg.
+This page documents the internal data structures and storage mechanisms of Bork.
 It is partly based on `mailing list discussion about internals`_ and also on static code analysis.

 .. todo:: Clarify terms, perhaps create a glossary.